TAKING FIRST TO THE STREETS

 WITH PNW FIRST

 Team 1318 formed the Issaquah Robotics Alliance to help local robotics teams.
-From invitations to fall classes to lending our mecanum drive train, we try to help in any way possible.
-In recent years, we've also held a social for PNW robotics teams.
-There, members of various teams socialize through various FIRST-themed games.
+From invitations to fall classes to lending our drive train, we try to help in any way possible.
+We also hold an annual party for local robotics teams, the PNW Social.
+There, members of various teams socialize over various FIRST-themed games and activities.

-Back in 2007, funding was tight for the IRS and the loss of mentors was a drawback.
-Yet, they didn't give up hope, going all the way to Olympia to gain funding for all FIRST WA teams.
-Today, the team continues returning to Olympia and presents to Issaquah Chamber of Commerce.
-The mayor of Issaquah is also familiar with them, visiting at outreach events.
+Back in 2007, funding was tight for the IRS, and the loss of mentors imminent.
+Yet, we didn't give up hope.
+We went all the way to Olympia, the state capitol, to gain more funding for every Washington State FIRST team.
+Today, the IRS continues to contact Olympia.
+Additionally, we have a relationship with local government, presenting to the Issaquah Chamber of Commerce.

-The IRS used to hold "Robot Fridays" during lunches, and continues to make ourselves known at school assemblies and club fairs, broadcasting achievements.
 We don't just keep in-touch with potential members, but also former ones.
-Our alumni go on to amazing places, and we invite them back each year to an alumni party.
-This is along with team social events and family potlucks.
+Our alumni go on to amazing places, and we invite them back every year to our Alumni Holiday Party, along with team social events and family potlucks.
+Some alumni have returned over the years as mentors or connected us to new sponsors.